rehive/docs/source/includes/_tokens.md

 deleting unused tokens.

 <aside class="notice">
-    For security purposes Rehive does not store the authentication tokens.
+    For security purposes Rehive stores hashed authentication tokens and has no access to the orginal token value.
 </aside>

 ## List Tokens